 Add the “Shopify” custom field extension to your stack

 To use your Shopify’s store product(s) or collection(s) in an entry, you need to create an extension by going to your stack and performing the following steps:

-- Get the code by contacting our Support team.
+- If Extensions are part of your plan, contact our Support team to get the code for the extension.
 The support team will provide you with the source code that contains the following files:

 - redirect.html: Upload this file as an asset in your stack by referring to the Create/Upload Assets guide.
 After uploading this file, make a note of the asset URL.
 To view the asset URL, open the asset and copy the File URL.